 The biggest downside to a voice typing pool is the trade-off between accuracy and natural speech.
 In order to get an accurate recording, you need to speak slowly and enunciate, but that sounds robotic to listeners.
 You’ll need to find a balance that sounds natural to your listeners but doesn’t require a lot of editing time.

-4. Human Transcription Services
+4. Human transcription services

 If you want your episodes transcribed by a human, but don’t want to do it yourself, your only option is to pay someone to do it.
 This is expensive.
 The cheapest services cost about $0.50/minute of audio, which is five times the price of our automated service.
 If you need a native speaker (and you do), that price can be higher.

-A word of warning: Many of the “human” transcription services just use an automated tool on their end.
+Many of the “human” transcription services just use an automated tool on their end.
 If software will do the transcribing, you may as well pay less by using the tool yourself.

-4 Shows Who Do Podcast Transcriptions Right
+Four Shows Who Do Podcast Transcriptions Right

 Need inspiration?
 Here are some examples of shows who include podcast episode transcriptions in aesthetically pleasing and user friendly ways.